buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Languages**: all, telepathy 45 m
 - **Challenge**: 26 (90000 XP)

-***Spells.*** Orcus has MC 17, DC 30.
+***Spells.*** Orcus has MP 17, DC 30.
 His spellcasting ability is Charisma.
 Orcus knows the following spells:

 At will: Detect Magic, Chill Touch